MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 (see gutenbergr docs)

 With some manual inspection
-we can figure out
+we can find
 the substring
 of the downloaded text
-corresponding to the handwritten page.
+corresponding to our handwritten page.

 ``` r
 baree_tx <- paste(baree$text[96:148], collapse = " ")